bingzer/DbQuery/README.md

 Using <code>ITable</code>
 -----------
-To access the newly-created or existing table in the database
+<code>IDatabase</code> provides access to the newly-created or existing tables inside the database

     ITable personTable = db.get("PersonTable");